teracyhq-incubator/logging-tracing/README.md

 # logging-tracing

-logging and tracing libraries for cloud native apps.
+A logging and tracing library for cloud-native apps.
 This library uses:
 - winston for logging
 - opentelemetry for tracing and monitoring metrics